Ripples in the snow

 What a delight it is when you are the first on the mountain and get to gaze upon an untouched slope before everybody else: Like a white carpet, the freshly groomed track extends from the summit all the way to the valley!
 But how exactly is every skiing fan’s favourite rippled snow created?
 And why is the rippled surface pattern the best for skiing?
 What does it take to operate a 13-ton vehicle and what makes a good snowcat driver?
 Why do you need GPS when driving a snowcat?
 On my search for answers to these questions for Saalbach Stories, I take a peek behind the curtain and join the slope groomers of the Hinterglemmer Bergbahnen company during their work.

-The grooming process begins as soon as the slope service’s final inspection drive has been completed, when the holiday guests are busy with their après ski celebrations or are off to some fine dining after the slopes close at 17:00.
+The grooming process begins as soon as the slope service’s final inspection drive has been completed, when the holiday guests are finishing the skiing day with a drink or are off to some fine dining after the slopes close at 17:00.
 At night, the traces left behind by the winter sports enthusiasts are removed and the slopes are returned to top-notch form.
 But I begin my research before the start of the season and thus I have the rare opportunity to witness the slope grooming works during the day.

 An old friend